-You can read here why we decided to venture to Africa.
+You can read here why we decided to venture to Africa with kids.

-I received so many questions about our Africa travels, that I decided to put together this post to hopefully answer everything about how to self drive Africa overland with kids, and provide you with all our Africa overland tips.
+I received so many questions about travelling Africa overland with kids, that I decided to put together this post to hopefully answer everything about how to self drive Africa overland with kids, and provide you with all our Africa overland tips.

 This is the first question that people seem to ask about travelling Africa with kids.
 The entire continent gets such an awful rap from the media and many people believe that every country in Africa is struggling with war, crime, famine, drought, disease and has generally received a bad handout from the gods above.
 Whilst Africa does indeed have its problems, every country is very different from its neighbour and we never once felt unsafe or threatened in the countries we travelled throughout the entire 101 days.
 Apart from the odd difficult border guard or police official, we received an extremely warm welcome throughout Africa.

 Did you have problems with police and border guards?